Creating a draft is a practical way of saving content to be finished later, for example, if you don't have time enough

 - Drafts are a handy way to collaborate.
 Save a draft and your teammates can see/edit when you have the same social account(s) connected.
 Learn more about teamwork using the Hookle app.

 - Save many images or videos in your draft and choose the final one for your post later on.
-Or let your teammates select/vote the final image to be posted using the teamwork of Hookle app.
+Or let your teammates select/vote the final one be posted using the teamwork of Hookle app.

 - Once you have taken a for example a great pic of your product/service, and you don't have time to finish it right away, you can always save it as a draft and finish it later.

 - Or if you have found an awesome article to share, and you want to edit the caption but don't know what to comment on at once, you can always first save it as a draft to be edited and published later.

-- Once the draft is ready, you can schedule your draft to be published later.
-Remember, that scheduled posts can also be edited/rescheduled later before they are published.
+- Once the draft is ready, you can set a date or schedule your draft to be published later.
+Remember, that scheduled posts can also be edited or rescheduled later before they are published.